zeta1999/korali/docs/manual/using/basics.rst

 Although the complete list of solver types can be found :ref:`here <module-solver>`, each solver can only solve a specific set of problem types.
 To find which solver methods can be used for a specific problem type, look for "Compatible Solvers" in the problem's configuration page.
 Here is, for example, the :ref:`compatible solvers list <module-problem-optimization-compat>` for Optimization/Stochastic.

-To continue our example above, we will choose to use the :ref:`DEA <module-solver-dea>`, which is a compatible solver for the Optimization/Stochastic problem type.
+To continue our example above, we will choose to use the :ref:`DEA <module-solver-optimizer-dea>`, which is a compatible solver for the Optimization/Stochastic problem type.

 .. code-block:: python

    k["Solver"]["Type"] = "DEA"

 It is possible, however, to choose another solver to solve a given problem, simply by changing the solver method choice.
-For example, if now we wanted to solve the problem using :ref:`CMAES <module-solver-cmaes>` instead, we simply change the field:
+For example, if now we wanted to solve the problem using :ref:`CMAES <module-solver-optimizer-cmaes>` instead, we simply change the field:

 .. code-block:: python